North, East, South, West – what to do when you have 2-3 exposures!

 Cool light with a touch of warmth in the afternoon

 A room with both north and west exposures will have a cool gray light throughout the entire day.
 In the morning, this will be joined by an additional kind of flat, light (west morning) and in the afternoon, can be somewhat balanced out by the warm western rays coming in, depending on how large the west-facing windows are.

 A Room with North and East Facing Windows (NE)

 Cool gray, slightly brighter in the morning, back to cool gray in the afternoon

 A room with both north and east exposures will have that cool gray light allllll day.
-In the morning, this light will be softened and brightened (but not necessarily WARMED UP) by the eastern light.
-This morning light will lighten up things up and can wash things out a bit at the height of the day (depending on how big the window is).
-In the afternoon, the east facing light will be comparable enough to the north facing light in its lack of warmth.
+In the morning, this light will be softened and brightened and warmed up a bit by the eastern light.
+This morning light will begin to wash things out at the height of the day (depending on how big the window is).
+In the afternoon, the east-facing light will be comparable enough to the north-facing light in its lack of warmth.